whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-3C.md

 ### Condition

-{{ "On a ship, a full mission ship simulator, or in a navigation laboratory, when given three way points consisting of a position of departure, a position of arrival, and one other way point, with the total distance of more than 500 nm." | markdownify }}
+On a ship, a full mission ship simulator, or in a navigation laboratory, when given three way points consisting of a position of departure, a position of arrival, and one other way point, with the total distance of more than 500 nm.

 ### Performance requirement